IC 5331 - Spiral Galaxy in Pegasus

 Apparent size of IC 5331The following table reports IC 5331 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 5331 is a visual representation of it.

 The image below is a photograph of IC 5331 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 5331 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5331 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5331 - Spiral Galaxy in Pegasus is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5331 - Spiral Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 5331

 Celestial coordinates for the J2000 equinox of IC 5331 are provided in the following table:

 The simplified sky charts below show the position of IC 5331 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.